Crossword-Nexus/umiaq/README.md

 # Umiaq

-**Umiaq** is an open-source solver and word-pattern matching tool.
+**Umiaq** is an open-source solver and entry-pattern matching tool.
-Umiaq is designed for crossword constructors, wordplay enthusiasts, and puzzle makers who want to search large word lists using expressive patterns, variables, and constraints.
+Umiaq is designed for crossword constructors, wordplay enthusiasts, and puzzle makers who want to search large entry lists using expressive patterns, variables, and constraints.

 👉 [Try the web interface](https://crossword-nexus.github.io/umiaq/)